pratikunterwegs/pratikunterwegs.github.io/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "PhD student and guest researcher" company = "University of Groningen, and Dept. Coastal Systems -- Royal Netherlands Institute for Sea Research"
+  title = "PhD Student and Guest Researcher" company = "University of Groningen & Dept. Coastal Systems -- NIOZ"
   # company_url = "https://rug.nl/staff/p.r.gupte/"
   location = "Groningen, The Netherlands" date_start = "2018-05-01"
   date_end = ""
-  description = """I'm studying the causes and consequences of movement strategies in animal populations, using a combination of empirical data and mechanistic individual based simulation models.
+  description = """I'm studying the causes and consequences of movement strategies in animal populations, using the [WATLAS system](https://www.nioz.nl/en/about/cos/coastal-movement-ecology/shorebird-tracking/watlas-tracking-regional-movements), and individual based simulations.

-  My PhD involves:

-  * Handling large datasets of high-resolution tracking data from the [WATLAS](https://www.nioz.nl/en/about/cos/coastal-movement-ecology/shorebird-tracking/watlas-tracking-regional-movements) time-of-arrival tracking system.
-  * Writing and maintaining the `R` package [watlastools](https://pratikunterwegs.github.io/watlastools/) to process WATLAS data.
-  * Designing and/or writing individual based simulations _Kleptomove_, _Infomove_, and _perlinWalker_ in `C++`, and analysis simulation output in `R` and `Python`.
-  * Mentoring master's and bachelor's students for thesis and course-related projects, some fieldwork supporting the red knot catching team, organising departmental seminars, and representing the institute's PhD students before the Faculty Board.

   I also collaborate on occupancy modelling of montane passerines using eBird data from southern India with [Vijay Ramesh](https://evolecol.weebly.com/) and [Morgan Tingley](https://www.morgantingley.com/).
   """

 [[experience]]
-  title = "Research assistant"
+  title = "Research Assistant"
   company = "ATREE Ashoka Trust for Research in Ecology and the Environment, and CES – IISc Centre for Ecological Sciences, Indian Institute for Science" location = "Bangalore, India" date_start = "2017-10-16"